Ephigenia/franklin/README.md

 # Changelog

+* 2010-10-19
+	* Added Test using Vimeo Api that can record number of plays, likes and comments of a video

 * 2010-10-17
 	* added night and fancy_dark theme
 	* removed grid color from themes cause it wasn’t used